Ad Blocker Detected

 Short-Chain Carbohydrates are Oligosaccharides

-These short chain carbohydrates are fermented rapidly by bacteria (residing in the intestine) producing gas as a consequence.
+These short-chain carbohydrates are fermented rapidly by bacteria (residing in the intestine) producing gas as a consequence.
 These two effects alone may cause different gastrointestinal symptoms after being ingested in the moderate amounts via luminal distension in visceral hypersensitive patients.

-This type of effect is the basis of lactose-free diet in those individuals suffering from lactose malabsorption and fructose reduced diet for people with fructose malabsorption.
-As all dietary poorly absorbed short-chain carbohydrates have similar and additive effect in the intestinal tract, a concept has been developed to assign them as FODMAPs which is a short form of Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols and to evaluate a dietary approach that restricts these short-chain carbohydrates.
+This type of effect is the basis of a lactose-free diet in those individuals suffering from lactose malabsorption and fructose reduced diet for people with fructose malabsorption.
+As all dietary poorly absorbed short-chain carbohydrates have similar and additive effects in the intestinal tract, a concept has been developed to assign them as FODMAPs which is a short form of Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols and to evaluate a dietary approach that restricts these short-chain carbohydrates.